 This turkey hat craft is super simple to set up and make with the kids.
-Bonus: you’ll find nine more Thanksgiving turkey hat ideas at the end.
+Bonus: you’ll find even more Thanksgiving turkey hat ideas at the end.
 Perfect to add to your preschool Thanksgiving activities!

 While preschoolers aren’t quite ready to jump into the full history of Thanksgiving, it’s still important to celebrate with them when you can.

 This turkey headband craft is something I’ve done since I first started teaching.
 It’s a great way to talk about shapes and colors, and it also gives the kids a chance to work on fine motor and hand-strengthening skills.

 Plus, it’s kind of goofy and that is just fun.
 I have never failed to elicit a laugh from the kids when I’m wearing my own turkey hat.
-And of course I make one for myself, too!
+Because of course I make one for myself, too!

 Turkey Hat Materials